Don't Touch! A Scientist's Advice For Spotting Poison Ivy Before It Ruins Your Summer

 All four of these leaves are the same pesky plant.
 Poison ivy leaves can have smooth, jagged or lobed edges.

-Another tricky feature of the species that can trip up passersby: Poison ivy plants can grow in many shapes and sizes.
+Another tricky feature of the species that can trip up passers-by: Poison ivy plants can grow in many shapes and sizes.
 When mature vines climb up a tree, their shape can even mimic that of the host tree.
 Simply pushing aside an innocent-seeming branch could make you pay a few days later when the rash begins to well up.

 Jelesko's latest research, which is not yet published, finds that, in cities, poison ivy tends to grow as a climbing vine, whereas out in the forest, most of the plants are ground-creeping vines.
 And poison ivy is much more prevalent in "landscapes modified by humans" than out in the middle of the woods.